A Buttock Lift using Fat (Brazilian Butt Lift or BBL) transfer provides an improvement in contour by the use of fat transfer to the buttock.

 Frequently Asked Questions

-The ideal candidate is someone who wants a fuller, better-shaped buttock, who has good skin elasticity and areas of fat in other areas of the body where fat can be harvested.
+The ideal candidate is someone who wants a fuller, rounder-shaped buttock, who has good skin elasticity and areas of fat in other areas of the body where fat can be harvested.

-When determining the total costs of Brazilian butt lift surgery (BBL), there are several factors that you need to keep in mind.
+When determining the total costs of Buttock lift with Fat Transfer (Brazilian Butt Lift) surgery, there are several factors that you need to keep in mind.
 These include the following:

 This will depend on the surgeon’s skills and experience, but also on the amount of time your operation will take.